 Hemp oil or hemp seed oil is made from the seeds of the hemp plant.
 The seeds are cold pressed using processes that are similar to those that make coconut oil.

 Hemp oil has been available in health food shops for years and can also be found in products like cosmetics and soaps.
-Unfortunately, the seeds don’t contain any cannabinoids such as THC or CBD, which is why hemp oil doesn’t have any of the medical effects associated with whole-plant hemp products.
+Unfortunately, the seeds don’t contain any cannabinoids such as THC or CBD, which is why hemp oil doesn’t have any of wellness benefits.

 Hemp Oil Benefits